Get started and order

 Sit the test

-Every child is provided with their own unique one-time code to access their test.
-This is combined with a unique test session code that is created by the teacher on the day of the test.
-Children can only access the test once the teacher has started the test session.
-The teacher monitors the students that are sitting the test during the test session via the Supervise Live Test feature in the Assessments Portal.
+Each student is provided with their own unique one-time code to access their test.
+They access the test via a test session code that the teacher creates on the day.
+In addition, the student can only access the test once the teacher has started the test session.
+The teacher monitors the students that are sitting the test during the test session via the Supervise Live Test screen in the Assessments Portal.
 Teachers should not swap students' one-time codes.

-The length of ICAS exams changes depending on children's year level and subject they are sitting.
-The exact duration of the exams can be found on the Test Supervision Instructions on the ICAS support page.
+The duration of ICAS exams change depending on the student's year level and subject they are sitting.
+The exact duration of the exams can be found on the Test Supervisor Instructions.